judebantony/cicd-github-action-example/README.md

 ## CICD - SecDevOps using GitHub Action

-This is a sample project to demonstrate the E2E Github Action release workflow with all Security Controls and integrated with different Cloud SaaS tools offering as listed below.
+This is a sample project to demonstrate the E2E Github Action release workflow with all Security Controls Gates and this cicd workflow is integrated with different Cloud SaaS tools offering as listed below.

 1. Requirements
     * JIRA <br />